JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ```

 In this example, we are throwing an `IllegalArgumentException` when the user inputs a negative value.
-By using this syntax, you can create custom error messages and retain the original cause (`e`) of the exception, which will be included in the [stack trace](#stack-trace).
+By using this syntax, you can create custom error messages and retain the original cause (`e`) of the exception,
+which will be included in the [stack trace](#stack-trace).

 Additionally, Kotlin provides idiomatic ways to throw exceptions using the `require` or `check` functions.
 These functions throw exceptions automatically when a condition is not met, simplifying the code.

+If the condition specified in `require` is not met (is `false`), an `IllegalArgumentException` is thrown.
 For example:

 ```kotlin
 fun main() {